namuagbea/cselective1-fullstack/README.md

 ## Features

 * Seamless Online Bookings — Allows customers to book their appointments online and not have to go to the clinic just to schedule a date.
-* Patient Profiles — The system would have a stored background information of the patients medical history and treatment preferences for personalized care.
+* Patient Profiles — Allows patients to sign up or login in to their existing accounts.
+The system would have a stored background information of the patient's booking history for them to view and delete if necessary.
-* Calendar Management — Users of the system, be it an admin or a patient, would have access to the system’s calendar appointments to manage availability and eliminate the possibility of double bookings and the like.
-* Patient Communication — Patients would be notified of their upcoming appointments via their respective emails or SMS, whichever they prefer.
-This allows communication between the patients and clinic staff regarding appointments and necessary procedures.
+* Appointment Confirmation - Allows the customers to receive an email from the website to confirm their appointment.

 Overall, the application provides convenience and ease of use for all its benefactors.